mspass-team/mspass/docs/source/user_manual/memory_management.rst

 like python and java dynamic allocation is implicit.
 For instance, in python every time a new symbol is introduced and set to a "value" an object constructor is called that allocates the space for the data the object requires.
 A problem that happens in MsPASS is that it uses a mixed language solution for the framework.
-Part of that is implicit in assembling most python applications from open-source components as a large fraction use numpy or scipy for which a large fraction of the code base are C/C++ and Fortran with python binding.
+Part of that is implicit in assembling most python applications from open-source components.
+A large fraction of python packages use numpy or scipy for which most of the code base is C/C++ and Fortran with python binding.
 In MsPASS we used a similar approach for efficiency with the core seismic data containers implemented in C++.
 The problem any mixed language solution faces